Navreet-5911/House-Pricing-Prediction/README.md

 # 🏡 House Price Predictor

-A simple project that predicts house prices using Linear Regression built from scratch with NumPy.
+A simple project that predicts house prices using Linear Regression built from scratch with NumPy and Matplotlib.

 ## Folder Structure
 - `src/`: Main code
 - `data/`: Dataset
-- `assets/`: Images or plots for README
+- `IMG.graphs/`: Images or plots for Data README

 ## Run the Code
 ```bash